 Open House Microsite – call for your submissions

 Do you have photos and memories of life lived against the backdrop of wallpaper?
 Share them with us and help build the Open House archive.
 Selected contributions will go on display in the exhibition, on the project microsite, and in the Open House 'family album' book.
 Find out more and contribute: www.whitworthopenhouse.co.uk #wallpaper

 Share with us online: firstname.lastname@example.org

 Visit the microsite here: whitworthopenhouse.co.uk

-We will be recruiting volunteers to help photograph and document our collection of 10,000 wallpapers.
+We recruited volunteers to help photograph and document our collection of 10,000 wallpapers.

-Click here and email Fiona Cariss, our Volunteer Manager, to register your interest.
+Click here and email Fiona Cariss, our Volunteer Manager, to register your interest in future projects.